 Residents of Surrey should contact Surrey Social Services.
 Records of adoptions and/or care contain sensitive personal information and for this reason the information is only accessible to the individual concerned.

-Adoption enquiries should be made to Surrey Adoption Service, Quadrant Court, 35 Guildford Road, Woking GU22 7QQ.
+Adoption enquiries should be made to the Adoption and Permanency Service, Quadrant Court, 35 Guildford Road, Woking GU22 7QQ.

 Those persons tracing their adoption or care records, who now live outside Surrey should contact their own local authority Social Services Department in the first instance.
 All local authority Social Services Departments provide counselling for people regarding adoption.
 Your local Department will be able to provide you with details of the services they offer and if necessary will get in touch with Surrey Social Services on your behalf.